boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 #### Color

-Allow you to choose the KPI Card title value color.
+Allows you to choose the KPI Card title value color.

 ### Auto Font Size